Alcohol & Drug Rehabs in Portland, Oregon

 Portland is the county seat of Multnomah County.
 In 2019, county officials stated that the rate of alcohol-related deaths was nearly twice as high as the national average, making it a bigger threat than opioids or methamphetamines.2 However, when it comes to drug-related deaths, meth is the biggest issue in Portland.3

-Alcohol and Drug Laws in Oregon
+Alcohol and Drug Laws in Portland

 Drug Decriminalization and Addiction Treatment Initiative: In 2021, Oregon became the first state to no longer make it a crime to possess small amounts of illegal drugs such as cocaine, heroin, methamphetamine, and oxycodone.
 Instead, the person is subject to a $100 fine.
 They can either pay the fine or have it waived by attending a health screening.
 Those caught with larger amounts of illegal drugs are still subject to arrest.
 The measure also expands funding and access to addiction services.